jakearchibald/navigation-transitions/README.md

 During the transition, the document with the highest `z-index` on the `documentElement` will render on top.
 If `z-index`es are equal, the entering document will render on top.
 Both `documentElement`s will generate stacking contexts.

 If the background of `html`/`body` is transparent, the underlying document will be visible through it.
-Beneath each document is the browser's default background (usually white).
+Beneath both documents is the browser's default background (usually white).

 During the transition, the render-box of the documents will be clipped to that of the viewport size.
 This means `html { transform: translate(0, -20px); }` on the top document will leave a 20-pixel gap at the bottom, through which the bottom document will be visible.
 After the transition, rendering switches back to using the regular model.